-- Metal Jig Saw Blades
+Metal Jig Saw Blades

-- Cutting Kit for Metal
+Cutting Kit for Metal

 Epoxy, 30 Minute

-- Dibond pre-cut panels
+Dibond pre-cut panels

 How to do DIY Dibond Mounting

-- Cut two small Dibond plates and attach them together with a compatible adhesive.
+Cut two small Dibond plates and attach them together with a compatible adhesive.
 You should make one of the plates ¼ inches larger than the other, to provide a rim for the fastener on the wall

-- Drill a small notch in the middle of the bigger rim.
+Drill a small notch in the middle of the bigger rim.
 This is what will hold the screw that connects the mounting panels to the wall and hold up the picture.

 Smoothen the jagged edges with a sanding sponge.

-- Find the exact center at the back of the panel, then position the smaller plate at a 6° angle to all the corners.
+Find the exact center at the back of the panel, then position the smaller plate at a 6° angle to all the corners.
 This will ensure that the weight of the board is evenly distributed and it doesn't slope or slant when you mount it.

-- For permanent installation, cut and remove the protective film from inside the square mark on panel and plates.
-For temporary installation, do not remove the protective film from panel.
+For permanent installation, cut and remove the protective film from inside the square mark on panel and plates.
+For temporary installation, do not remove the protective film from the panel.
 Instead, use RTV Silicone on the protective film, so that these hanger modules can be removed when you want to, without damaging the substrate.

 To ensure strong adhesion, lightly clean all three surfaces with 70% isopropyl alcohol.

-- Mix the 30-minute Epoxy in 50/50 (resin and hardener) by volume and follow the instructions on the bottle.
+Mix the 30-minute Epoxy in 50/50 (resin and hardener) by volume and follow the instructions on the bottle.
 Epoxy is a great bet if you want a strong, durable hold.
-However, you can try other adhesives with firm hold.
+However, you can try other adhesives with a firm hold.

-- Apply the mix on the center of the panel first, and then on the smaller plate (the one without the notch).
+Apply the mix on the center of the panel first, and then on the smaller plate (the one without the notch).

-- Position the plate precisely on the panel center, glued side to glued side.
+Position the plate precisely on the panel center, glued side to glued side.

-- Add more epoxy to the other side, and to the larger plate, then place it on top of the smaller plate.
+Add more epoxy to the other side, and to the larger plate, then place it on top of the smaller plate.
 By overhanging the larger plate on top of the lower plate, a ¼ inch rim will be created and the notch should be facing down the center of the panel.

-- Make sure the working surface under the panel is completely flat and stable, then place some weight with adequate pressure on the top of plates and allow at least 24 hours for the epoxy to cure.
+Make sure the working surface under the panel is completely flat and stable, then place some weight with adequate pressure on the top of plates and allow at least 24 hours for the epoxy to cure.
 Then, check the panel for balance.

 Remove excess epoxy and clean the surfaces with isopropyl alcohol.
 Then, you can hang the frame.

 The above method is intended for large and heavy painting panels with sizing greater than 48” x 60”, and weight of 10 to 25 lbs.
 For smaller pictures, use a sawtooth hanger on the pre-cut panels, and glue in place with RTV Silicone, which has an even and a lighter spread for a firm hold.
 However, you need to allow at least 24 hours for RTV to cure after application.
 After that time, check the panel for balance.
 The hanger module is now ready to be mounted on any composite surface.
 To add profile depth and enhance the floating impression, you can: